Contact Us

 Beyond base wages

 The average construction labour cost per hour is only a starting point.
-It has not taken into account other mandatory expenses which can increase the total cost of labour, such as:
+It has not considered other mandatory expenses which can increase the total cost of labour, such as:

 💰 Direct wage costs and regional variations